 Jingugaien

-With 10,000 fireworks, this event was started as a celebration of the 60th anniversary of the opening of Tokyo’s famous shrine, Meiji Jingu.
-There will be performances from various artists and tickets are required for seats in Jingu Stadium and Chichibunomiya Rugby Field, but you can still see a bit of the fireworks for free if you’re around the area.
-Gaienmae and Aoyama-itchome Station are close to the venue.
+Usually featuring 10,000 fireworks, this event was started as a celebration of the 60th anniversary of the opening of Tokyo’s famous shrine, Meiji Jingu.
+There are performances from various artists, and tickets are required for seats in Jingu Stadium and Chichibunomiya Rugby Field, but you can still see a bit of the fireworks for free if you’re around the area.

 Smaller festivals offer a chiller, local experience — one that’s especially good for families.